-Want to try an elastic waistband?
+Want to try an elastic waistband with a rubber band?
 Read our guide on how to sew an elastic waistband.

 Waist stitching is a tricky procedure, and don’t try it on your own if you are not an intermediate or advanced level sewer.
 Waist stitching involves opening up the stitched area at the center of the waistline and then cutting them short, creating a smaller waist area.